-- Recognize the need to provide person-centered services that embrace each individual and acknowledge their SDOH. - Goal is to increase health equity through access to this critical service while focusing more on personcentered care and decreasing administrative complexities.
+2022 National Standards for Diabetes Self-Management Education and Support Dubtes (ser 2025/5584-394) //bsz//680 seg/10.2337/621-2366 individual and acknowledge their SDOH.
+Goal is to increase health equity through access to this critical service while focusing more on personcentered care and decreasing administrative complexities.